-Tyler, The Creator is Okonma's most commonly used alias, and the one that both of his first two albums are credited to, but he has used several others as well, including Wolf Haley, Ace (or Ace Creator), and Young Nigga, the latter of which was part of a prank on OFWGKTA's official site.
-In addition, several other characters or alter egos portrayed by Tyler are featured in his music, such as Tron Cat and a therapist called Dr. TC, and most recently, Tyler Baudelaire, the character from the 2021 album CALL ME IF YOU GET LOST.
+Tyler, The Creator is Okonma's most commonly used alias, and the one that both of his first two albums are credited to, but he has used several others as well, including Wolf Haley, Ace (or Ace Creator), and Young N***a, the latter of which was part of a prank on OFWGKTA's official site.
+Many other characters or alter egos and names are featured in his music, such as Tron Cat, a therapist called Dr. TC, and most recently, Tyler Baudelaire, the character from the 2021 album CALL ME IF YOU GET LOST.

-In 2009, Tyler self-released his debut solo album Bastard as a free download off of the official OFWGKTA website.
-Two music videos were released for tracks off of Bastard, “VCR" and "French!," both of which were directed by Tyler (credited as Wolf Haley).
-The album is focused around dialogues between Tyler and Dr. TC, and it received generally positive reviews from critics and blogs alike.
+In 2009, Tyler self-released his debut mixtape B*stard as a free download off of the official OFWGKTA website.
+Two music videos were released for tracks off of B*stard, "VCR" and "French!," both of which were directed by Tyler (credited as Wolf Haley).
+The album is focused on dialogues between Tyler and Dr. TC, and it received generally positive reviews from critics and blogs alike.